-The following discussion of potential future payments excludes Mr. Aasen and Dr. Hacksell, whose retirement dates were April 18, 2014 and March 11, 2015, respectively.
+The following discussion of potential future payments excludes Drs.
+Hacksell and Mills, who ceased to be Company employees as of March 11, 2015 and November 4, 2015, respectively.

-Payments made upon termination
+Payments due upon termination

 Regardless of the manner in which a Named Executive Officer's employment terminates, the Named Executive Officer is entitled to receive amounts earned during his term of employment, including accrued and unpaid salary and payment in lieu of unused vacation days.